astuyve/astuyve.github.io/_posts/2023-05-26-lambda-lazy-loading.md

 ---
 layout: post
 title: Thawing your Lambda Cold Starts with Lazy Loading
-description: This post will show you how to identify opportunities where Lazy Loading can help you reduce Cold Start Latency.
-You'll learn this technique, while not always applicable, is something to watch for on your Serverless journey.
+description: This post will show you how to identify opportunities where Lazy Loading dependencies can help you reduce Cold Start Latency.
+We'll walk through a demo application and measure the performance impact of Lazy Loading in AWS Lambda!
 categories: posts
 image: assets/images/lazy_load_article.jpg
 ---